netzob/netzob/doc/documentation/source/modelization/index.rst

 Definition of a communication protocol
 ======================================

-A communication protocol can be defined through~:
+A communication protocol is as language.
+A language is defined through~:

 * its vocabulary (the set of valid words or, in our context, the set of valid messages) ;
-* its grammar (set of valid sentences which, in our context, is related to a protocol state machine).
+* its grammar (the set of valid sentences which, in our context, can be represented as a protocol state machine, like the TCP state machine).

-A word of a protocol's vocabular is called a symbol.
+A word of the vocabular is called a symbol.
 A symbol represents an abstract view of a set of similar messages.
-Similar messages refer to messages belonging to the same position in the grammar.
+Similar messages refer to messages having the same semantic (for example, a TCP SYN message, a SMTP HELLO message, an ICMP ECHO REQUEST message, etc.).

-A symbol (or a message) is structured following a format, which specifies a sequence of fields.
+A symbol is structured following a format, which specifies a sequence of fields (like the IP format).
 A field can be splitted into sub-fields.
 For example, a payload is a field of a TCP message.
 Therefore, by defining a layer as a kind of payload (which is a specific field), we can retrieve the so-called Ethernet, IP, TCP and